DenisMal00/smart-inventory-monitor/README.md

 ## Engineering & Design Choices

 ### Model Evaluation & Dataset Scale
+The project utilizes **YOLOv8n** (Nano), the most lightweight architecture in the YOLOv8 family.
+This choice was a strategic decision to enable high-speed inference on CPU-only environments.
+Given that inventory monitoring often involves static or slow-moving objects, the Nano model provides an ideal balance: it delivers the necessary precision for object counting while maintaining a memory footprint small enough for cost-effective serverless deployment.
 > **Dataset Note**: The model was trained and validated on a large-scale custom dataset of **~10,000 images**.
 This high volume of data ensures the system is robust against varying lighting conditions and warehouse clutter.

 | Metric | Value | Interpretation |